-Before you request he perform the maneuvers, determine if there is anything wrong medically.
-Ask the driver if he has any illnesses or medical conditions, if he takes medication, and if he is a diabetic.
-If the driver has a medical condition which may affect his balance, consider administering an alternative maneuver.
-Ask these questions in a manner which will not give the driver the idea of creating an excuse for his behavior.
+Before you request the driver to perform the maneuvers, determine if there is anything wrong medically.
+Ask the driver to describe any illnesses or medical conditions, if medication is being taken, and if the driver is a diabetic.
+If the driver has a medical condition which may affect balance, consider administering an alternative maneuver.
+Ask these questions in a manner which will not give the driver the idea of creating an excuse for observed behavior.
 You want to eliminate all possible medical or physical reasons which could affect his driving behavior except alcohol or other drugs.